 However, CPKS Railroad’s dispatch decisions may require Hiawatha and Borealis trains to use either track.

-Conductors will announce the arriving train’s track over the depot’s PA system, so it is important to stay alert.
+Conductors will announce the track of the arriving train over the depot’s PA system, so it is essential to stay alert.
 Remove your headphones and pay close attention as the train’s scheduled arrival time approaches.

 Be aware that northbound and southbound trains may arrive at the same time.
 Listen carefully to ensure you are on the correct platform.

-For orientation: if you are facing away from the depot (toward the windmill), northbound trains from Chicago will approach from the right, and southbound trains from Milwaukee will approach from the left.
+For orientation, if you face away from the depot (toward the windmill), northbound trains from Chicago will approach from the right, and southbound trains from Milwaukee will approach from the left.

 Once your train arrives at the Sturtevant Depot

-After the train arrives, conductors will open doors in two locations; these doors are usually a third of the way from each end of the train.
+After the train arrives, conductors open doors in two locations, usually a third from each end.

 Conductors regularly scan tickets after the train departs Sturtevant and heads to Chicago.
-Conductors may lift tickets for Milwaukee-bound travelers before passengers board the train.
-(When in doubt, ask the conductor) All of this can change, so always be ready.
+They may also lift tickets for Milwaukee-bound travelers before passengers board the train.
+(When in doubt, ask the conductor.)
+All of this can change, so always be ready.

 Seating is not reserved nor assigned on this train, so any open seat is available.